 On Friday, the results from the first comprehensive survey of the dietary habits of Australians since 1995 was released, measured as part of the 2011-2013 Australian Health Survey.
 While the diets of children and adolescents had been measured in 2007, this is the first time since the 1995 National Nutrition Survey that the diets of adult Australians has been assessed.
 This is quite astounding when you consider that poor diet is a major risk factor in the epidemic of chronic disease facing Australians.
 Many other countries monitor their population’s dietary habits routinely every few years; we do not.
+In this blog, Dr Sarah McNaughton from the School of Exercise and Nutrition Sciences highlights the cause for concern.

 Diet is a complex behaviour to measure.
 We eat many different foods every day, in various combinations and patterns.
 Unlike other health behaviours such as physical activity that are also difficult to measure, we have yet to develop any nifty electronic devices that can measure everything that someone puts in their mouth.